Katie Murray

-Katie Lyn Murray (born January 15, 1997) is an American soccer player.
-She plays as a midfielder for Spokane Zephyr of the USL Super League.
+Katie Lyn Murray (born January 16, 1997) is an American professional soccer player who plays as a midfielder for USL Super League club Lexington SC.
+She played college soccer for the Illinois Fighting Illini.

 Career

 Murray attended the University of Illinois.
 She played for the university's team, from 2015–18.
 After graduating, she signed for IK Myran in Finland.
 On January 13, 2020, Murray signed for the Spanish team Granadilla Tenerife.

 Murray signed with the Washington Spirit of the National Women's Soccer League in June 2022 as a national team replacement player.
 She returned to the Spirit in January 2023 as a pre-season non-roster invitee.

 On June 28, 2024, it was announced that Murray had signed with Spokane Zephyr ahead of the inaugural USL Super League season.
+In May 2026, the club folded after two seasons.

+On June 25, 2026, Murray signed with reigning USL Super League champions Lexington SC.
+She made her club debut on August 15, 2026, earning the start in Lexington's season-opening win over Brooklyn FC.